What about Constance Markievticz?

 She was an appeaser though?

 Initially she was, as were many people at that time, especially the upper classes who saw fascism as the only real alternative to the threat of communism, she even stated this in her election address.
 However, she was whole-hearted in her support for the war effort, especially within her naval constituency of Plymouth Sutton.
+Despite her initial support for appeasement by 1940 she believed her patriotic duty was to vote to install Churchill as Prime Minister.
+Astor remained in her constituency during the Plymouth Blitz which razed much of the city, holding steadfast with her constituents and servicemen.
+She organised the evacuation of children, arranged and attended tea dances on the Hoe to boost morale.

 What is interesting is that a back-bench MP, with no formal office or position in her party and thus very little power is pilloried and represented in the press as the leader of the ‘Cliveden Set’.